-Couple this with a shortage of global shipping containers to transport goods around the world, widespread labour challenges across key production and logistics roles , plus somewhat fragile supply chains in the wake of the pandemic, and it all adds up to increasing pressure on already tight margins.
+Couple this with a shortage of global shipping containers to transport goods around the world, widespread labor challenges across key production and logistics roles, plus somewhat fragile supply chains in the wake of the pandemic, and it all adds up to increasing pressure on already tight margins.

 But what is the best way to go about broaching the thorny issue of price rises with customers?
 We’ve put together a five-point checklist to help sales teams tackle the issue on the front foot when costs are escalating.

-Few sales reps actively relish having difficult conversations with customers around price but thankfully there are ways to make the process less painful.
-Price fluctuations are a fact of business life and when communicated clearly and in a timely fashion are more likely to receive a positive reception.
+Few sales reps actively relish having difficult conversations with customers around the price, but thankfully, there are ways to make the process less painful.
+Price fluctuations are a fact of business life and when communicated clearly and in a timely fashion, are more likely to receive a positive reception.

 For those times when a pricing conversation becomes particularly fraught, it can be helpful to have defined an escalation process in advance to make available more senior team members to help move the process forward.